 Board of Directors

-Nisk Imbeault, president
+Nisk Imbeault, administrator

 Nisk Imbeault has been the director-curator of the Galerie d’art Louise-et-Reuben-Cohen at the Université de Moncton since 2010.
 She graduated from the Université de Moncton in 1996 with a Bachelor of Fine Arts before continuing her studies in history, philosophy, and art in Montréal.
 While in university, she worked at Imago printmaking studio, and for several years at the Festival international du cinema francophone en Acadie as a marketing and communications officer, activities coordinator, and assistant director of programming.
 She was also the director of Galerie Sans Nom from 2001 to 2011.
 Imbeault devotes much of her time to various boards and committees that support the visual arts.